 - Review, correct and modify the claim that was identified by responding to the edit message on the 277CA clearinghouse rejection report.
 If supporting documentation is needed to accurately process your claim, the Smart Edit message will provide you with further instructions.

 - Resubmit the claim with its original content, which allows the claim to enter the UnitedHealthcare claims processing system.
 The resubmitted claim will carry the new date of submission, not the date of the original submission.

-If you choose to take no action on the Smart Edit, the claim will be processed after five business days as originally filed.
+If you choose to take no action on the Smart Edit, the claim will be processed after five calendar days as originally filed.

 For more information on the type of Smart Edits you may receive, and what response is needed to accurately process your claim, visit the Smart Edits Frequently Asked Questions (FAQs) resource.

 The status codes found on your 277CA are a way for you to identify the different types of Smart Edits.
 Each type of Smart Edit has a unique status code to help you organize your workflow.

 - A3:21 will indicate a Return Edit

 - A1:19 will indicate an Informational Edit or Informational Banner